Graph-Learning-Benchmarks/gli/README.md

 ### Standard Data Format

-GLI defines a standard data format that has efficient storage and access for graphs.
+GLI defines a standard data format that has efficient storage and access to graphs.
 It unifies the storage for graphs of different scales and heterogeneity and is thus flexible to accommodate various graph-structured data.

 ### Explicit Separation of Data Storage and Task Configuration